nigyta/dfast_core/README.md

     --locus_tag_prefix ECXXX --minimum_length 200 --references EC_ref_genome.gbk \
     --aligner blastp --out OUT_ECXXX
     ```
     'locus tag prefix' is required if you want your genome to be submitted to the INSDC (use `--locus_tag_prefix` option).
-DFAST generates DDBJ and GenBank submission files.
+DFAST generates DDBJ submission files.
 For more information, please refer to [INSDC submission](docs/insdc_submission.md).
      If you set `--references` option, OrthoSearch (orthologous gene assignment) is enabled, which conducts all-against-all protein alignments between given reference genomes to infer orthologous genes.
      `--aligner blastp` will let DFAST use BLASTP for protein alignments instead of default GHOSTX.